turingtestaishni/ec/Readme.md

 `opam install ppx_jane core re2 yojson vg cairo2 camlimages menhir ocaml-protoc zmq` `make clean` worked
 `make` worked but errors
+`Error: dune__exe__Protonet-tester corresponds to an invalid module name -> required by _build/default/solvers/.solver.eobjs/dune__exe.ml-gen -> required by _build/default/solvers/.solver.eobjs/native/dune__exe.cmx -> required by _build/default/solvers/solver.exe`
+The `dune__exe__` problem occurs because dune is building wrapped executables by default since version 2.0, I disabled this by adding `(wrapped_executables false)` in `dune-project` file.
+[Reference](https://github.com/ocaml/dune/issues/3518).
+`make` ran with just warnings.

+`dune` treats warnings as errors so I followed the docs and created a file called `dune` in the root and made the warnings non-fatal.
+There still are some type errors utils.ml, parser.ml, CachingTable.ml,

+I am going to try to run the singularity container

+-- looking at how judith fan implemented dreamcoder -- seems like they manually extracted the tower task into python files.

 # Table of contents
 1. [Overview](#overview)